TheImagingSource/tiscamera/doc/pages/environment.rst

 GOBJECT
 +++++++

-To allow for a simpler debugging set the variable `G_DEBUG`. to one of the following values.
+To allow for simpler debugging, set the variable `G_DEBUG`. to one of the following values.
-For more information read the `GLib documentation <https://developer.gnome.org/glib/2.28/glib-running.html>`_.
+For more information, read the `GLib documentation <https://developer.gnome.org/glib/2.28/glib-running.html>`_.

 .. code-block:: sh

    export G_DEBUG=fatal-warnings

-To index additional directories set the environment variable `GI_TYPELIB_PATH`.
+To index additional directories, set the environment variable `GI_TYPELIB_PATH`.

 .. code-block:: sh